 - Comply with the Student Code of Conduct and Conditions of Enrollment

 Special Education (IEP) Services

-If you have an IEP, or 504 plan, we will want you to meet with LWIT Disability Support Services to discuss accommodations that are available in the college environment.
-It is important to determine if the kinds of services a student would need to support their success would be available to them at LWIT prior to entry.
-For more information, contact LWIT Disability Support Services by email or their website.
+If you have an IEP, or 504 plan, we will want you to meet with LWTech Disability Support Services to discuss accommodations that are available in the college environment.
+It is important to determine if the kinds of services a student would need to support their success would be available to them at LWTech prior to entry.
+For more information, contact LWTech Disability Support Services by email or their website.

 To be eligible for this program, students MUST: